 Skip to main content

-This topic provides solutions for common ingestion satellite issues.
+This guide provides tips and solutions for common ingestion satellite issues.
+Follow these steps to identify and resolve problems efficiently.

 Do I need to set up a ClusterRole and ClusterRoleBinding for the Satellite in Kubernetes?